-I am a sex-positive, gender-affirming, New York State licensed clinical social worker who has worked with and advocated for people of all ages in various settings since 1991.
+I am a sex-positive, gender-affirming, anti-racist, New York State licensed clinical social worker who has worked with and advocated for people of all ages in various settings since 1991.
 Given the high percentage of people who have experienced trauma and other distressing events in their lives, I take a trauma-informed approach to my work.
 I use an integrative style that takes an intersectional, sociopolitical view of the world and incorporates elements of EMDR (Eye Movement Desensitization and Reprocessing), family systems theory, psychodynamic theory, and harm reduction psychotherapy.

 For relationship therapy, I use the Gottman Method to work with Indigenous LGBTQI and LGBTQI people of color in couples, consensually non-monogamous (CNM) relationships, and kinky relationships.
 Sometimes we need someone to help us address and resolve challenges in our relationships.
 I only work with LGBTQI people of color and Indigenous LGBTQI people in kinky or CNM relationships because I am committed to ensuring that these relationships receive the respect, support, and nurturance they deserve.

 I work with adults around the following issues (in alphabetical order):

 - Identity issues (age, sexual, ethnoracial, gender, religious, spiritual)